Complete Guide to Garage Floor Coatings (2026)

 • System type: single-coat vs. true multi-layer epoxy systems.

-• Solids content & thickness: amount of and quality of solids used, thicker, higher quality coatings last longer.
+• Solids content & thickness: amount of and quality of solids and pigments used, the better the quality of solids/pigments and the greater the amount used the more expensive a coating is.

 • Garage size & layout: square footage and number of coats.
 Ordering the correct amount of material.
 Trying to save a few bucks by skimping on quantity is never a good idea when doing an epoxy flooring job.